 Devil’s claw, also referred to as harpagophytum, contains a chemical called harpogoside that is known to have anti-inflammatory effects, hence why it may help with pain symptoms.

-According to this study, devil’s claw worked as well as an anti-inflammatory drug called diacerein.
+According to this study, the devil’s claw worked as well as an anti-inflammatory drug called diacerein.
 However, it’s important to note that the evidence is limited, and the quality of the studies is not the best.

 Algae (omega 3 fatty acids)